saad-afridi/PiazzaClone/README.md

 # PiazzaClone

-A Website made for a POC for a piazza-based bot.
-Made using FastAPI, MongoDB and Flask.
+The Backend for a POC for a piazza-based bot.
+Made using FastAPI and MongoDB.